cdgaete/OptOutput.jl/README.md

 # OptOutput.jl

 OptOutput.jl is a Julia package designed to simplify the process of collecting, transforming, and analyzing optimization results.
 It provides a set of powerful tools for working with MPS files, solver outputs, and optimization solutions, making it easier to extract insights from your optimization models.
+Particularly to use [cuPDLP.jl](https://github.com/jinwen-yang/cuPDLP.jl) solver.

 ## Features